Vivitrol treatment for Opioid & Alcohol addiction

 Vivitrol is a once-monthly medication for opioid addiction.

-• MAT with Vivitrol injection is safe and effective.
+Combining MAT with Vivitrol injections is both safe and effective.

-• Patients tend to stay in treatment longer on Vivitrol shots than those who did not receive the medication.
+- Furthermore, patients tend to remain in treatment for a longer duration when they receive Vivitrol shots compared to those who did not receive the medication.

-• Opioid cravings decreased by 55% among those taking Vivitrol.
+- Opioid cravings are notably decreased by 55% among individuals taking Vivitrol.

-• You must be free of opioid substances such as heroin and alcohol for at least one or two weeks before starting.
+- Before starting Vivitrol, it is essential to be free from opioid substances such as heroin and alcohol for at least one or two weeks.

-The patient must go through detox first.
-Then, the injection stops cravings and blocks the body’s opioid receptors, so even if users try to get high, they cannot feel it anymore.
+The patient must undergo detoxification first.
+Subsequently, the injection suppresses cravings and blocks the body’s opioid receptors, rendering users incapable of experiencing euphoria even if they attempt to get high.

 How does Vivitrol (injectable Naltrexone) work?

-For treatment to succeed, patients in recovery require integrated, holistic treatment plans like those available at La Jolla Recovery.
+For treatment to be effective, patients in recovery need integrated, holistic treatment plans like those offered at La Jolla Recovery.

-In some cases, they will include prescriptions for medicines explicitly designed to treat people in recovery from opioid or alcohol addiction.
-One medication that’s been manufactured and distributed for this purpose is Naltrexone.
+In some cases, these plans may include prescriptions for medications specifically designed to treat individuals recovering from opioid or alcohol addiction.
+One such medication is Naltrexone.

-Naltrexone can be taken as either a tablet or an injectable, and most patients are given a dose of 50 milligrams once per day.
+Naltrexone can be taken as either a tablet or an injectable, and most patients are prescribed a daily dose of 50 milligrams.

 The injectable form of the drug is called Vivitrol.

-Vivitrol is given intramuscularly at 380 milligrams once every four weeks.
-Only licensed healthcare practitioners can administer Naltrexone in any of its forms.
+Vivitrol is administered intramuscularly at a dosage of 380 milligrams every four weeks.
+Only licensed healthcare professionals are authorized to administer Naltrexone in any form.

-Naltrexone, without fully detoxing from opioids or alcohol, can cause severe withdrawal side effects.
-Patients must abstain from drugs for at least seven to ten days before, including those who have used Methadone and switched to Naltrexone.
+Without fully detoxing from opioids or alcohol, Naltrexone can cause severe withdrawal side effects.
+Patients must abstain from drugs for at least seven to ten days before starting Naltrexone, including those who have used Methadone and switched to it.

 Opioid drugs produce a highly addictive euphoria that completely rewires the brain’s risk, pain, and reward neural pathways.
-It can be incredibly challenging for people addicted to opioids to go through the withdrawal process and manage cravings without help from medications combined with customized therapy sessions.
+It can be incredibly challenging for individuals addicted to opioids to undergo the withdrawal process and manage cravings without the help of medications combined with customized therapy sessions.

 Risk of Overdose and Vivitrol vs. Methadone & Buprenorphine

-Also, people who have achieved initial sobriety from opioids but relapse are at high risk of experiencing a fatal overdose.
-Once someone enters recovery, the body quickly loses its tolerance to opioid drugs.
-Relapsing users can take more of an opioid than their bodies can handle, thinking they still tolerate the drugs.
+People who achieve initial sobriety from opioids but relapse are at a high risk of experiencing a fatal overdose.
+Once someone enters recovery, their body quickly loses its tolerance to opioid drugs.
+Relapsing users may take more opioids than their bodies can handle, mistakenly believing they still tolerate the drugs.
 However, taking Naltrexone can reduce this risk.

-Naltrexone works by blocking the euphoric, soothing effects of opioid drugs.
+Naltrexone works by blocking the euphoric and soothing effects of opioid drugs.

-Naltrexone (Vivitrol) is different from Methadone and Buprenorphine.
-The difference between Buprenorphine and Suboxone is that Suboxone contains buprenorphine and naloxone, whereas Subutex contains only buprenorphine.
-These medicines activate opioid receptors in the body and help reduce drug cravings.
-Instead, Naltrexone binds and blocks opioid receptors, reducing cravings and preventing opioid drugs from taking effect if someone relapses.
+Naltrexone (Vivitrol) differs from Methadone and Buprenorphine.
+The distinction between Buprenorphine and Suboxone lies in Suboxone containing both buprenorphine and naloxone, while Subutex contains only buprenorphine.
+These medications activate opioid receptors in the body and help reduce drug cravings.
+In contrast, Naltrexone binds and blocks opioid receptors, reducing cravings and preventing opioid drugs from taking effect if someone relapses.

-With Naltrexone, there is no risk of abuse or diversion because the medication doesn’t activate the opioid receptors in the brain at all.
-People on Naltrexone should not only maintain abstinence from opioids, but they should also avoid sedatives, tranquilizers, and other illegal drugs.
+Naltrexone poses no risk of abuse or diversion because it doesn’t activate opioid receptors in the brain at all.
+Individuals taking Naltrexone should not only abstain from opioids but also avoid sedatives, tranquilizers, and other illegal drugs.

 However, taking Naltrexone will also lower someone’s tolerance to opioids.
 Patients who relapse may not realize how much more sensitive they are to opioid drugs.